KernFerm/BubblesTheDev-WebBrowser/EU-DIGITAL-RIGHTS.md

 * no cloud-sync expectation for AI memory
 * local `AI & Diagnostics` panel state can remain available when that panel is closed and reopened within the browser

-If a current-session AI health or runtime-status feature is present, it should be treated as a browser runtime indicator rather than a permanent user score.

 ## Accessibility And Inclusive Use

-The browser includes accessibility-focused features intended to make browsing easier to use for more people.
+The browser includes accessibility-focused features intended to improve usability for more people.

 Current public documentation includes support for features such as: